adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset

 In this project, I develop a a data pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
-Along the pipeline, I automate several other tasks including data preprocessing/transformation and running data quality checks.
+Along the pipeline, I automate several other tasks including data preprocessing and running data quality checks.

 ## Tools used